wellsaid-labs/streamlit-dataframe/README.md

-# Streamlit Dataframe Component
+# Streamlit Datatable Component

-This repo contains a basic implementation of a Streamlit Dataframe.
+This repo contains a basic implementation of a Streamlit Datatable.

 ## Installation